Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Juni 2025 12.30.56 UTC
+- WIB: Rabu, 18 Juni 2025 13.40.44 UTC
-- WITA: Rabu, 18 Juni 2025 13.30.56 UTC
+- WITA: Rabu, 18 Juni 2025 14.40.44 UTC
-- WIT: Rabu, 18 Juni 2025 14.30.56 UTC
+- WIT: Rabu, 18 Juni 2025 15.40.44 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational